 - Confectioners' sugar

 - In a large bowl, beat butter, cream cheese, 1/3 cup sugar and salt until blended.
 Gradually beat in flour.
 Divide dough in half.
-Shape each into a disk; wrap in plastic.
-Refrigerate 1 hour or until firm enough to roll.
+Shape each into a disk; wrap and refrigerate 1 hour or until firm enough to roll.

 - In a small heavy saucepan, combine cranberries, orange zest, orange juice and remaining sugar.
 Bring to a boil.
 Reduce heat; simmer, uncovered, 8-10 minutes or until liquid is almost absorbed, stirring occasionally.
 Cool completely.